-The I-CBE.322 office (Running Capacity Management) is responsible for processing this type of requests.
-Requests that are exceptionally submitted via the documents mentioned in point 4.2.2.2 in the event of the unavailability of Book In or PCS must be delivered to this office.
+The I-CBE.322A office (Running Capacity Management) is responsible for processing this type of requests, with the exception of the "Exceptional Transport" capacity requests, which are handled by I-CBE.322B (Running Capacity Management).
+Requests that are exceptionally submitted via the documents mentioned in point 4.2.2.2 in the event of the unavailability of Book In or PCS must be delivered to the corresponding offices.
 Contact details are given in point 1.6.1.